writethedocs/www/docs/conf/prague/2019/cfp.rst

 **The deadline for submitting proposals is Midnight {{tz}} on {{cfp.ends}}.**

-We'll let you know if your proposal has been accepted by the {{cfp.notification}}.
+We'll let you know if your proposal has been accepted by the end of {{cfp.notification}}.

 Conference goals
 ----------------